 - system simulation,

 - 3D combustion modeling

 « In order to address new regulations, particularly the integration of RDEs (Real Driving Emissions), and technological developments such as electrification, the use of simulation to specify and validate powertrain design for various usages is gathering pace all the time.
 The ultimate aim is to reduce timescales and costs.
 We have spent last fifteen years or so working on a system modeling approach, applied to the entire new powertrain design chain.
-We currently propose 4 libraries of models, jointly developed with our partner Siemens PLM Software and integrated into its Simcenter Amesim™ platform:
+We currently propose 4 libraries of models, jointly developed with our partner Siemens Digital Industries Software and integrated into its Simcenter Amesim™ platform:

 - IFP-Engine: detailed IC engine modeling,